-- 11.1.2.3.1 Students who do not achieve the threshold score on the April COMSAE will be given one attempt at the COMSAE per month (with the exception of June in which they are allowed two attempts) until October of the same calendar year (unless an attempt would result in a score being returned after the completion of clerkship rotation 4). - 11.1.2.4 The student is on a leave of absence for medical reasons. - 11.1.3 Students who receive a passing COMLEX Level 1 score prior to the start of clerkship rotation 1 may begin a patient-facing clerkship rotation for clerkship rotation 1.
-Students who have not received a passing COMLEX Level 1 score, but who have sat for a COMLEX Level 1 prior to the start of clerkship rotation 1, may begin a maximum of two (2) non-patient-facing clerkship rotations (Research or Wellness I elective clerkship rotation for R1).
-Students who have not received a passing COMLEX Level 1 score and who have not sat for a COMLEX Level 1 prior to the start of clerkship rotation 1 may begin a maximum of two (2) non-patient-facing clerkship rotations (study or wellness clinical rotation). - 11.1.4 Any student who has not received a passing COMLEX Level 1 score by the end of clerkship rotation 2 may request a leave of absence for a maximum of two clerkship rotation blocks (through the end of clerkship rotation 4).
+Students who have not received a passing COMLEX Level 1 score and who have not sat for a COMLEX Level 1 prior to the start of clerkship rotation 1 may begin a maximum of two (2) non-patient-facing clerkship rotations (Study or Wellness I elective clinical rotation for clerkship rotation 1 with the option of a Research elective clerkship rotation for clerkship rotation 2 if the student has sat for COMLEX Level 1 prior to the start of clerkship rotation 2).

+- 11.1.4 Any student who has not received a passing COMLEX Level 1 score by the end of clerkship rotation 2 may request a leave of absence for a maximum of two clerkship rotation blocks (through the end of clerkship rotation 4).
 If the student elects to request a leave of absence, the student may only reenroll in OSU-COM after the student has passed COMLEX Level 1.
 Any student who has not received a passing COMLEX Level 1 score before the end of clerkship rotation 4 will be dismissed from OSU-COM.
 Because students must receive a passing COMLEX Level 1 score before the end of clerkship rotation 4, they must be mindful of when they will receive their COMLEX Level 1 results based on the examination date for which they register.
-Students are solely responsible for ensuring they receive their COMLEX Level 1 results before the end of clerkship rotation 4. - 11.1.5 Students who fail a COMLEX will be required to meet with the ASC.
+Students are solely responsible for ensuring they receive their COMLEX Level 1 results before the end of clerkship rotation 4. - 11.1.5 Students who fail a COMLEX will be required to meet with the ASC and be placed on probation.
 This requirement applies to any failure of COMLEX Level 1 or Level 2-CE (i.e., first, second, or third failure).
 The ASC will review the student's academic record and speak with the student to discuss the factors that contributed to failing COMLEX.
 The ASC will then make a recommendation to the Dean or designee, who will determine what course of action to take.
-The recommendations the ASC can make include, but are not limited to:

-- 11.1.5.1 The student engages in a structured study plan in coordination with the Office of Academic Success; - 11.1.5.2 The student repeats part or all of the OMS-II year; - 11.1.5.3 The student attends an external board preparation course; - 11.1.5.4 The student takes a leave of absence from OSU-COM; and/or - 11.1.5.5 Dismissal. - 11.1.6 A student may have no more than three attempts at COMLEX Level 1 or three attempts at Level 2-CE.
+The recommendations the ASC can make include, but are not limited to: - 11.1.5.1 The student be placed on probation; - 11.1.5.2 The student engages in a structured study plan in coordination with the Office of Academic Success; - 11.1.5.3 The student enrolls in and completes an external board preparation course; - 11.1.5.4 The student takes a leave of absence from OSU-COM; and/or - 11.1.5.5 The student be dismissed. - 11.1.6 A student may have no more than three attempts at COMLEX Level 1 or three attempts at Level 2-CE.
 A student may have no more than five cumulative attempts across COMLEX Level 1 and Level 2-CE.
 A student who does not pass COMLEX Level 1 or Level 2-CE within the maximum number of attempts will be dismissed from OSU-COM.
 A student is not entitled to reach the maximum number of attempts before the ASC and/or the Dean or designee may take action, up to and including dismissal.

-11.2 Comprehensive Osteopathic Medical Achievement Test (COMAT)
+11.2 Clinical Comprehensive Osteopathic Medical Achievement Test (COMAT)

-A COMAT is given following required clerkship rotations.
+A Clinical COMAT is given following required clerkship rotations.
 Students must pass each COMAT with a minimum standard score of 90 to pass the clerkship rotation.